How is being in a bulk buying club different to shopping at a health food store?

 Why do I need to volunteer to be part of a bulk buying club?

 Bulk buying clubs aren’t like for-profit businesses that you pay to provide you with a service.
-Instead, in return for the savings members gain, it’s expected that everybody who benefits does a fair share of the work it takes to run it, such as helping out on delivery day.
+Instead, in return for the savings members gain, it’s expected that everybody who benefits does a fair share of the limited work it takes to run it, such as helping out on delivery day.
 It’s a co-operative, collaborative model.

 What’s the difference between a bulk buying club and a food co-op?

 In some cases, little or nothing.
-A food co-op can operate a bulk buying club model of pre-order, pre-pay and it can use premises on a pop-up basis rather than operate a full time store.
-Better known food co-ops tend to have full-time premises, carry stock and are structured to meet the legal definition of a co-operative in the country they operate in.
+A food co-op can operate a bulk buying club model of pre-order, pre-pay and it can use premises on a pop-up basis rather than operate a full time store, although better-known food co-ops tend to have full-time premises, carry stock and are structured to meet the legal definition of a co-operative in the country they operate in.
 By contrast, bulk buying clubs are more informal: co-operative in spirit but often not in a narrow legal sense, being more likely to operate as an ‘unincorporated association’.
 Both Dublin Food Co-op and the Urban Co-op in Limerick began life as bulk buying clubs before transitioning into retail co-operatives.

 How well can the bulk buying club model support local food?